aabyaneh/ase_artifact/INSTALL.md

 # How to install the ASE engine
 In this section we explain how to install the ASE engine.

 **IMPORTANT**.
-Please make sure that the machine on which the installation is done has enough resources (at least 8 GB of RAM, and 2 CPUs).
-Since we measure the execution times please make sure that there is no resource racing while executing the experiments.
+Please make sure that the machine on which the installation is done has enough resources (at least 8 GB of RAM, and 2 CPU cores).
+Since we measure execution times please make sure that there is sufficient resources while executing the experiments.

 **IMPORTANT**.
 We provide the docker image for convenience.
 For reproducing (relative) execution time measurements, you need to install the engine natively on a real machine.
 Otherwise, the generated execution times will not be accurate.